syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ## Pen settings

-Using the following properties in the pen settings, added shapes can be customized.
+The added shapes can be customized using the following properties in pen settings:

 * Fill - Fills the selected shape with this color.
 * Stroke – Applies this stroke to the selected shape.
 * Opacity – Applies opacity to both stroke and fill of the shape.
-*	StrokeWidth – Applied the specified width to the stroke of the shape.
+* StrokeWidth – Applies the specified width to the stroke of a shape.
 * Bounds – Rect used to position the shape.

 N> Values of the bounds rect will be in percentage.
 For example (25,25,25,25) will take the position of 25 percent from the left and top.